edf-hpc/clara/docs/source/clara-repo.md

         Mirror locally a Debian suite.
-We can choose a single suite such as wheezy, wheezy-backports, calibre8, etc; we can choose all the suites with the parameter 'all' or just all the suites used by a distribution with --dist=<name>.
+We can choose a single suite such as wheezy, wheezy-backports, calibre8, etc; we can choose all the suites with the parameter 'all' or just all the suites used by a distribution with --all-suites=<dist>.

     clara repo add <dist> <file>... [--reprepro-flags="list of flags"...]